Lungo

 Can Lungo automatically activate when I open a certain app?

-I don’t have any immediate plans to support this.
-It’s a lot of work to implement and few people have requested it.
+I don’t plan to support this.
+It’s a lot of work to implement and only a few people have requested it.

 You could also use BetterTouchTool or Keyboard Maestro instead of Shortery.